 KEY VOTE – Concerned Women for America Legislative Action Committee (CWALAC), Penny Nance, Chief Executive Officer and President: “CWALAC stands firmly behind the GOP Budget Bill, which reflects the values of millions of American women who reject forced taxpayer funding of abortion businesses and transgender procedures on minors.
 This pro-family measure empowers women and families with the flexibility they need to make real health care choices.
 We will score in favor of this bill and call on Congress to champion its passage.”

-The American people sent a clear message last November: they are tired of massive tax hikes, higher prices, reckless government spending, and Biden-era “Green New Deal” giveaways.
+Concerned Veterans for America (CVA), John Vick, Executive Director: “Failing to extend President Trump’s Tax Cuts and Jobs Act would impose the largest tax hike in U.S. history on American families and businesses.
+Congress must seize its opportunity to protect our long-term prosperity while improving the lives of middle-class Americans.
+The American people sent a clear message last November: they are tired of massive tax hikes, higher prices, reckless government spending, and Biden-era ‘Green New Deal’ giveaways.
 Congress must answer this call by moving budget reconciliation forward.
 As veterans, we fought for a better future for our fellow Americans.
 We also understand that a strong economy is the bedrock of American strength at home and abroad.
 Today, CVA calls on Congress to act to protect the promise of long-term economic growth and prosperity for all Americans.”

 Coterra Energy, Inc., Tom Jorden, Chairman, Chief Executive Officer, and President: “Coterra Energy supports the House budget reconciliation bill and encourages House members to support it and send it on to the Senate.
 This bill contains meaningful measures that are critical to enhancing American economic growth and preserving American energy security and affordability.”

-savings account (HSA) policies in the reconciliation bill and now urges you to quickly pass the bill…This is a once-in-a-generation opportunity to dramatically address the burden of rising healthcare costs without costing taxpayers.
+Council for Affordable Health Coverage, Joel C. White, President: “The Council for Affordable Health Coverage (CAHC) expresses our appreciation for including health savings account (HSA) policies in the reconciliation bill and now urges you to quickly pass the bill…This is a once-in-a-generation opportunity to dramatically address the burden of rising healthcare costs without costing taxpayers.
 We urge you not to delay and pass this important legislation.”

 CTIA, Ajit Pai, President and Chief Executive Officer: “The wireless industry urges swift passage of the One Big Beautiful Bill Act.
 The critical spectrum and tax provisions in this legislation will allow the wireless industry to invest, create jobs, propel economic growth, and secure America’s edge in innovation.”